Blockstream/satellite/docker/README.md

 ## Versions and Updates

-The `blocksat-host` image receives automatic updates whenever a new version of the Blocksat CLI becomes available.
-Each version is tagged as `blocksat-host:x.y.z`, where `x.y.z` indicates the Blocksat CLI version installed on the image.
+The `satellite` image receives automatic updates whenever a new version of the Blocksat CLI becomes available.
+Each version is tagged as `satellite:x.y.z`, where `x.y.z` indicates the Blocksat CLI version installed on the image.

 Furthermore, the image is also updated when a new version of the Bitcoin